 Space Exploration: Note that diamond copper is also used for various parts on spacecraft.
 It can withstand the extreme environment of space travel, making it an indispensable material for exploration beyond Earth's atmosphere.

-diamond copper the maximum size of our single-crystal CVD diamond is 60mm x 60mm We can dope diamonds with elements like N and P to obtain an extremely high purity of 1ppb Our processing capabilities for precision allow us to create diamond surfaces with a roughness less than 0 5nm Crysdiam's advanced diamond materials can be utilized for industrial and scientific applications
+diamond copper single-crystal CVD allows for a maximum of 60mm x 60mm We can dope diamonds with elements like N and P to achieve high quality of 1ppb We also have a precise processing capability which allows us to achieve roughness of diamond surfaces less than 0 5nm The advanced diamond materials produced by Crysdiam can meet the needs for industrial and scientific research applications

 White and fancy color lab-grown diamonds in various sizes and shapes;